 No. All those who are elected must first successfully participate in the Ordeal experience.
 The Ordeal is a protected rite that you must complete to gain status as a member.
 In Tonkawa Lodge, the Ordeal involves a weekend at Lost Pines Scout Reservation.
 It is sanctioned by National BSA and if any legitimately interested adult has questions regarding the processes of the Ordeal, their questions will be answered fully.

 IMPORTANT NATIONAL RULE: From the day you are elected (not the day you are tapped out), you have one year to complete the Ordeal.
 After that year, you will lose your elected status and are required to be re-elected by your unit.
 Note that there is no guarantee you will be chosen again, so please try to attend one of the Ordeal weekends offered within that year.
 This applies to youth and adults.

 The Ordeal is administrated by the Lodge at Lost Pines Scout Reservation in Bastrop.
-Barring any major holidays that may interfere, these weekend experiences always take place the first weekend in May, the last weekend in July, and the first weekend in October of each year—and following the last week of Summer Camp in July.
+Ordeals take place the first weekend in May, the last weekend of LPSR Summer Camp in July, and the first weekend in October of each year.
 You will need to register for Ordeal weekend online, where you can verify the dates on the registration page.